-This type of skin rash could affect the whole body or be in a specific area.
+This skin rash could affect the whole body or be in a specific area.
 Rashes on the skin on the back are called back rashes.

 Skin rashes generally explain some disorders in the human system.
 These disorders are usually the cause of the formation of rashes on the skin of any person.

-There are several reasons that could cause a skin rash.
+Several reasons could cause a skin rash.
 The following are some of the common causes of skin rashes.

-The rashes are often caused by anxiety , allergy, or other infections.
+The rashes are often caused by anxiety, allergy, or other infections.
 Numerous antigens affect the skin through lymphocytes.
-If these lymphocytes are activated by these antigens, they produce chemicals that can cause skin rashes.
+If these antigens activate these lymphocytes, they produce chemicals that can cause skin rashes.

-For example, when we are allergic to some medicine, the reaction takes place in the skin and also in the lymphatic glands.
+For example, when we are allergic to some medicine, the reaction occurs in the skin and the lymphatic glands.
 Viral infections also cause rashes as the viral particles react with the epidermis or top layer of the skin.

 In general, rashes can be described as: